awslabs/aws-amplify-identity-broker/Documentation/UserDocumentation.md

 <details>
   <summary>Facebook</summary>

-### Step 1: Register with Facebook to get an App ID and App Secret
+### Step 1: Register with Facebook to get a App ID and App Secret

 1. Create a developer account with [Facebook](https://developers.facebook.com/docs/facebook-login).
 2. [Sign in](https://developers.facebook.com) with your Facebook credentials.